danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 Support for functions is a jsoncons extension.

-Functions can be passed JSONPath expressions and JSON expressions.
+Functions can be passed JSONPath paths and JSON expressions.
 Outside a filter predicate, functions can be passed paths that select from the root JSON value `$`.
 Within a filter predicate, functions can be passed either a path that selects from the root JSON value `$`, or a path that selects from the current node `@`.